dlang-community/dfmt/README.md

 * ```--braces=otbs```: Use ["The One True Brace Style"](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS), placing open braces on the same line as the previous token.
 * ```--braces=allman```: Use ["Allman Style"](https://en.wikipedia.org/wiki/Indent_style#Allman_style),
   placing opening braces on their own line.
-This is the default
+This is the default.
-* ```--tabs```: Use tabs for indentation instead of spaces
+* ```--tabs```: Use tabs for indentation instead of spaces.